google/budget-protector/README.md

-To be concrete: for a 30-day campaign with a total budget of $30k, without *Budget Protector*, Google Ads could overspend $6,000 (20% of $30k) without recompense for your client; with *Budget Protector*, it should be limited to
-$200 (20% of $1k).
+To be concrete: for a 30-day campaign with a total budget of $30k, without *Budget Protector*, Google Ads could overspend $6,000 (20% of $30k) without recompense for you; with *Budget Protector*, it should be limited to $200 (20% of $1k).
 That's less than 0.7% of the total budget!

 ## Manual Account Changes